AI-powered marketing platform Alembic emerges with $9.5M

 Eighteen-employee Alembic, whose customers include CakeWorks and Beyond Meat, is tapping into an AI-powered marketing segment that could grow in value to hundreds of millions of dollars in the next few years.
 According to Bright Edge, 60% of marketers intended to use AI to develop a content marketing strategy in 2018.
 And a recent report forecasts that the use of marketing automation will increase by 104% as AI-driven tools boost the productivity of back-office workers.

 “Our gross margin is healthily above the standard for publicly traded companies at over 80%,” Puig added.
-“Many of our users do over a billion impressions a year on social media alone and some do over a billion impressions a month.
+“Many of our users do over a billion impressions a year on social media alone, and some do over a billion impressions a month.
 We have over 200 major, high-impact brands bringing data into the platform, such as Beyond Meat, several major league sports teams, $100 million-a-year-in-revenue software-as-a-service companies, and household-name actors and musicians.”

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: